For I desire mercy, and not sacrifice, and the knowledge of God more than burnt offerings. Hosea 6:6

 Destruction to them,

 Though I would redeem them,

 14 They lay in their beds wailing,

-yet they don’t cry out to me from their hearts.
+yet they do not cry out to me from their hearts.

 They slash themselves for grain and new wine,

 but they turn away from me.

 15 Though I have taught and strengthened them,

 16 They return, but not to the Most High.